travis-ci/docs-travis-ci-com/user/imports.md

 The format of the `import` source is `<account>/<repository>/<path>@<ref>` in whic `<ref>` can be any valid Git reference, such as a commit sha, branch name, or tag name.
 If you do not specify `<ref>`, Travis CI will fetch the latest version of the default branch in the repository.

 > Public repositories can import sources from public repositories, but not private repositories.
 Private repositories can import sources from both public and private repositories.
+See [private repositories](#private-repositories) for more information.

 Import a single snippet: